adjohnston85/Lamia/snakemake/README.md

    mamba activate majel
    ```
 <div style="margin-left: 40px;">
-<strong>Note:</strong> Snakemake will automatically manage the creation of Conda environments and execution of rules.
+<p><strong>Note:</strong> Snakemake will automatically manage the creation of Conda environments and execution of rules.
 However, if modifications need be made to the Conda environments, `conda_prefix` will need to be changed.
 You can also use your own Mamba install and skip this step.
-In which case, use `snakemake/workflow/envs/majel.yaml` to install the Majel environment on your Mamba install.
+In which case, use `snakemake/workflow/envs/majel.yaml` to install the Majel environment on your Mamba install.</p>
 </div>

 3. Copy the snakemake directory into your own project folder (or clone Majel from the BitBucket repository).